August 13, 2019

 August 6, 2012

 The Picrow team brought the process of medical innovation to life in this creative and visually stunning video for Thomson Reuters.
 Featuring unique graphics by the extraordinary animators, Adam Sakellarides and Lisa Rucker, the video used several actors to explain the lifecycle of a crucial new drug, from the moment it was discovered in the mind of a scientist, through the process of development and testing, to its lifesaving delivery to a patient.
 The amazing location is a closely guarded secret… We’re not telling!
-Check out the video here.
+Learn more here.

 May 8, 2012

 Picrow congratulates Sean Stiegemeier on his innovative collaboration with music producers Kaskade and Skrillex.
 Sean set the video for “Lick It” in a small town in Iceland where a beautiful woman searches desperately for music that will save her life.
 The video’s distinctive look was achieved by shooting the stark, dramatic landscape in reverse.
 We’re especially impressed with Icelandic actress and soccer player, Aníta Lísa Svansdóttir, who spent the entire shoot running backward, on ice, uphill, while wearing a Doggicam camera rig and bleeding from her ears!